bpachter/benjaminpachter.com/algos.md

 ## Interest Rate Modeling with the Hull-White Model
 Interest rate models are crucial for pricing derivatives and managing interest rate risk to banking and credit portfolios.
 One of the most popular models used by quants and financial engineers is the **Hull-White Model**, with its mean-reverting property as a particuarly useful method for modeling interest rates over time.
+It captures the tendency of interest rates to revert to a long-term mean, making it suitable for valuing interest rate derivatives and managing interest rate risk.

 Here is the wiki page on the Hull-White Model if you would like to learn more about the fundamentals of this method:<br><br>
 [Wikipedia - Hull-White model](https://en.wikipedia.org/wiki/Hull%E2%80%93White_model)